+We now compare our model to the above models.
+As pointed out in \citet{Kaist}, both \citet{KhetanOh} and \citet{OBIWAN} consider the following: if worker A is better than worker B for any task, then this same ordering holds for all other tasks.
+Such a monotonicity is not assumed in our model.
+The $k$-type specialization model in \citet{Graphon,Kaist} somewhat similar in spirit to our model in the sense it attempts to cluster tasks according to types.
+However, they also cluster workers according to types and their algorithm uses a simple majority vote or a majority vote with two weights.
+Such a voting scheme is not optimal when different workers have different reliabilities \cite{NitzanParoush}.

-Note that, in our model, we assume all workers provide a label to all tasks.
-This is motivated by medical applications in which a company may contract with health-care professionals to label a large data set.
-It does not model applications such as Mechanical Turk in which workers independently select a sparse subset of tasks to label.
-Our model can be extended to accommodate such a sparsity in the data set, it would have the effect of having the sparsity parameter in the performance bounds.
+It is worth noting that our model assumes all workers respond to all tasks, as it is motivated by applications where an institution contracts professionals to label a dataset.
+This does not model applications that use platforms such as Amazon Mechanical Turk, in which workers independently select a sparse subset of tasks to label.
+Our model can be extended to accommodate such a sparsity in the dataset, where a sparsity parameter would be integrated in the performance bounds.
 But given our motivation, we have chosen not to do so in this paper.